binalyze/air-mcp/README.md

 - **Remove Endpoints from Case** - Remove endpoints from a case based on specified filters.
 - **Remove Task Assignment from Case** - Remove a specific task assignment from a case.
 - **Import Task Assignments to Case** - Import task assignments to a specific case.
+- **List Repositories** - List all evidence repositories in the organization.

 ## Overview